BCH-RC/scDown/README.md

 #### 2.1 Preprocess Tutorial
 First, we define universal variables that apply to all key functions in the following preprocess vignette:
 - [Preprocess](https://html-preview.github.io/?url=https://github.com/BCH-RC/scDown/refs/heads/main/vignettes/scDown_preProcess.html) - Set the universal variables for all key functions in scDown, and convert h5ad to Seurat rds or annotate cell type using reference scRNA-seq data if needed.
-  - [`h5adToSeurat`](https://html-preview.github.io/?url=https://github.com/BCH-RC/scDown/refs/heads/main/vignettes/scDown_preProcess.html#annotated-seurat-object) - Convert h5ad to Seurat rds as input for **scDown** functions.
+  - [`h5adToSeurat`](https://html-preview.github.io/?url=https://github.com/BCH-RC/scDown/refs/heads/main/vignettes/scDown_preProcess.html#annotated-seurat-object) - Convert h5ad to Seurat rds as input for key functions in **scDown**.
-  - [`doTransferLabel`](https://html-preview.github.io/?url=https://github.com/BCH-RC/scDown/refs/heads/main/vignettes/scDown_preProcess.html#unannotated-seurat-object) - Transfers cell type annotation from a reference Seurat object to a query Seurat object, enabling automated annotation based on known cell types prior to downstream analysis.
+  - [`doTransferLabel`](https://html-preview.github.io/?url=https://github.com/BCH-RC/scDown/refs/heads/main/vignettes/scDown_preProcess.html#unannotated-seurat-object) - Transfers cell type annotation from a reference Seurat object to a query unannotated Seurat object, enabling automated annotation based on known cell types in reference scRNA-seq data.

 #### 2.2 Functions Tutorial
 The **scDown** package provides a single function for each purpose, integrating all necessary steps into one streamlined command, making the analysis more efficient and user-friendly.
 Below are the **key functions in scDown**, with links to their vignettes for detailed usage instructions and example outputs: